yannickycpan/mlproj2015fall/README.md

 # mlproj2015fall
-The pdf file is the project report.
+The pdf file is the machine learning class project report.

 salespreprocessing.py is the data preprocessing file.